Newcastle Town Football Club

 Best start, most League wins in a season and most points were three of the records that the club broke.
 They also lifted the Staffs Senior Cup for the first time with an amazing 6-1 victory over Port Vale at Vale Park.

-Hardly had the team’s success sunk in when Newcastle Town was rocked in the close season with both Manager Greg Clowes and Assistant Dorian Garner leaving for Stafford Rangers taking the whole squad with them.
+Hardly had the team’s success sunk in when Newcastle Town were rocked in the close season with both Manager Greg Clowes and Assistant Dorian Garner leaving for Stafford Rangers taking the whole squad with them.

 Undaunted the club followed current policy and appointed from within with John Diskin, Dave Sutton and Ivan Lodge being promoted from their respective roles with both the second Team and the Youth Team.
 Their brief was to rebuild a First Team squad capable of confirming their position within the Evo Stik First Division.
-Castle achieved their immediate goal sitting mid-table with notable results against teams challenging for promotion this season as well as winning performances in competitions against teams from higher divisions.
+Castle achieved their immediate goal sitting mid table with notable results against teams challenging for promotion this season as well as winning performances in competitions against teams from higher divisions.

 Castle ended the 2011-12 season in a respectable position but with higher hopes as there was a great deal of success from the younger players coming through at the club.
 Town’s Under 16s secured a Sentinel Shield win after a gap of 25 years since they last won the trophy in 1987.